Systematic study of the completeness of two-dimensional classical $\phi^4$ theory

 \section{Discussion}

-This problem that a single theory of physics is enough for explaining other physical theories is a big challenge that is being followed by scientists in various fields of physics.
-In this paper we studied the completeness of 2D classical $\phi^4$ field theory which is interested in statistical physics as well as field theory.
-We gave a step by step proof which shows how a discrete version of classical field theories and also $U(1)$ lattice gauge theories on arbitrary graphs with arbitrary dimensions can be converted to a 2D classical $\phi^4$ field theory with the same partition function.
-Since our result was derived by a purely mathematical method, quantum information theory which already played a key role was absent in our proof.
-However, we believe that our approach has this advantage that due to simplicity and generality, it leads to a general approach which can be used by various communities of physicists for future researches on similar problems.
+One of the most important problems in the theory of completeness in SM is to find an explicit pattern of couplings in a specific complete model which generates the partition function of different SM models.
+In this paper, we took an important step toward such a problem for the completeness of $2D$ classical $\phi^4$ field theory.
+We gave a step by step proof which shows how the partition function of a discrete version of classical field theories and also $U(1)$ lattice gauge theories on arbitrary lattices with arbitrary dimensions can be derived from a 2D classical $\phi^4$ field theory.
+Furthermore, we believe that our approach has this advantage that is more general than the previous proof.
+Therefore, it leads to a general approach which can be used by various communities of physicists for future researches on similar problems.